Railways and Tramways of Australia

 Typical Weekend Frequency:

 The Pakenham line extends to the south-eastern suburbs of Melbourne.
-Between Flinders Street and Richmond there are ten tracks; between Richmond and South Yarra the line has six tracks; between South Yarra and Caulfield the line has four tracks; and between Caulfield and Pakenham the line is double track.
-Between Caulfield and Dandenong there are three elevated sections of railway, completed in 2018, which removed nine level crosings on the line.
-Most services run express between South Yarra and Caulfield, and then stop at all stations.
-During peak hours some trains do not stop at Westall and Yarraman.
+Between Hawksburn and Caulfield the line has four tracks; and between Caulfield and Pakenham the line is double track.
+Between Caulfield and Dandenong there are three elevated sections of railway, completed in 2018, which removed nine level crossings on the line.
+An elevated station was opened at Pakenham in 2024 and a new station was opened at East Pakenham.
 Between the city and Dandenong, services typically alternate between services terminating at Pakenham and services terminating at Cranbourne.
-Some services also terminate at Westall and Dandenong, particularly during peak hours.
-Weekday trains run anticlockwise around the City Loop until the middle of the day and then clockwise after this time, also running anticlockwise on weekends.
+Pakenham trains proceed through the Metro Tunnel and continue to the Sunbury Line.
 Trains to Traralgon and Bairnsdale also share the Pakenham line.